gabrielmcoelho/Travelling-Salesman-Problem-TSP-/README.md

 # Travelling-Salesman-Problem-TSP-
-Solution of the TSP according to the image below using the metaheuristic of genetic algorithm
+Solution of the TSP according to the image below using genetic algorithm metaheuristic

 ![Screenshot](tsp.png)